Diego Bautista Urbaneja: Biography

 In 1830, when Venezuela achieved independence after the dissolution of Gran Colombia, he became the Minister of Finance in 1830.
-He became the second Minister of Foreign Affairs of Venezuela after Juan Germán Roscio.
+He also became the second Minister of Foreign Affairs of Venezuela after Juan Germán Roscio.

-By 1835, the National Library was situated in the convent of the future Palacio de las Academias.
-Diego Bautista Urbaneja was the first director (c.
+By 1835, the National Library was situated in the convent of the future Palacio de las Academias, with Diego Bautista Urbaneja being the first director (c.
 1833-35).

-The Gran Logia de la Republica de Venezuela or'Grand Lodge of the Republic of Venezuela was founded in 1824, is based in Caracas.
-After the split between Colombia and Venezuela the Freemasonry in Venezuela Grand Lodge was refounded for Venezuela in 1838.
+The Gran Logia de la Republica de Venezuela or Grand Lodge of the Republic of Venezuela, founded in 1824, is based in Caracas.
+After the split between Colombia and Venezuela, the Freemasonry in Venezuela Grand Lodge was refounded for Venezuela in 1838.
 Its first Grand Master was Diego Bautista Urbaneja Sturdy, who had been vice president.

 Legacy

-The Diego Bautista Urbaneja Municipality is named for him.
+The Diego Bautista Urbaneja Municipality is named after him.